swooboo/mt-heb-eng/docs/webserver_instructions.md

 5. As a result, surfing to http://127.0.0.1 gives the same result as if we surfed from `S2` to http://127.0.0.1:5000
 6. The problem with this setup is that the service is not accessible to the Internet, only to the `localhost` of the computer (the laptop in this case) that's connecting to the server.
 	* In order to make it accessible to the Internet, either the laptop should be exposed to the Internet, or another workstation that we have full control over needs to be configured to be accessible correctly from the outside.
 Check the next section for this solution.

+### (Optional) Set up SSH tunneling, in case the server is not exposed

+This section is a tutorial on how to make the service fully accessible to the Internet.
+The end result is the surfing to a domain http://tr.swooboo.com from **any** client would be the same as surfing to http://127.0.0.1:5000 from `S2`.